Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning

 \subsection{Self-Refiner}

 For complex problems, generating the correct logical form may become challenging for LLMs.
-To address this, we introduce a \textit{self-refinement} module that learns to modify inaccurate logical representations using the error messages from the symbolic reasoner as feedback.
+To address this, we introduce a \textit{self-refinement} module that learns to modify inaccurate logical formulations using the error messages from the symbolic reasoner as feedback.
 Recent works~\cite{DBLP:self-debug,DBLP:self-refine} have adopted similar ideas to improve code generation, by teaching LLMs to debug their predicted programs via few-shot demonstrations.
 Here we extend this idea to refine generated logic representations.
-If the symbolic solver returns an execution error, we instruct the LLM to refine the incorrect logical form, by prompting it with the erroneous logic form, the solver's error message, and a set of demonstrations showing common error cases and their remedies, \textit{e.g.}, a free variable is not bounded to any quantifier in FOL.
-We run this process iteratively until either no error messages are returned, or the maximum number of allowable iterations is reached.
+If the symbolic solver returns an execution error, we instruct the LLM to refine the incorrect logical form, by prompting it with the erroneous logic form, the solver's error message, and a set of demonstrations showing common error cases (\textit{e.g.}, a free variable is not bounded to any quantifier in FOL) and their remedies.
+We run this process iteratively until either no error messages are returned, or the maximum number of allowable revisions is reached.